maagnaa/java-bootcamp/README.md

 ```
 We see that nissan and nissan2 have the same hashcode now, and that we can access the entry in the prices HashMap using nissan2 as the key value.

+## 2.4 Inheritance and Polymorphism

+Every class in Java has a common ancestor: the object class.